VFW-Fokker: Other developments

-Few VFW 614 aircraft remained in use.
-Only the Koln/Bonn Flugbereitschaft der Luftwaffe continued flying VFW 614 until they finally ceased in 1998.
-Only DLR in Braunschweig (region) and EADS Airbus at Bremen now retain the machines for research duties.

 The European Space Agency ESA in June 1974 named a consortium headed by ERNO-VFW Fokker (Zentralgesellschaft VFW-Fokker GmbH) to build pressurized modules for Spacelab.
 British Aerospace, under contract to ERNO-VFW Fokker, built five 10 ft-long, unpressurized, U-shaped pallet segments.

 West Germany provided 53.3% of Spacelab's cost and fulfilled 52.6% of all Spacelab work contracts.
 ERNO VFW Fokker, in competition with MBB, submitted the winning design, and became the prime contractor for Spacelab.
 MBB in 1981 took over VFW Fokker.
 The ERNO plant in Bremen continued as the headquarters for Spacelab design, production management, component testing, and assembly.
 Today, it is a part of EADS Astrium Space Transportation.